sande265/sande265/README.md

 - 🌱 I’m currently learning Flutter & Dart
 - 📫 You can contact me via email :- sandeshsingh265@gmail.com

-Visit my portfolio for indepth info about me, https://sandeshsingh.com.np
+Visit my portfolio for in depth info about me, https://sandeshsingh.com.np

 <!---
 sande265/sande265 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.